fordanmusic/name-gen/README.md

 # wordcrea2

 A continuation of wordcrea, originally written in TI-83 basic.
-Creates random word, based on some linguistic rules.
+Creates a word using random letters, based on some linguistic rules.

 # darklord-supreme